German SOEP - Socio-Economic Panel (DIW)

-The German Socio-Economic Panel (G-SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2013 (release May 2015), and eastern German länder from 1990 to 2013.
-G-SOEP is produced by DIW Berlin.
+The German Socio-Economic Panel (SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2014 (release April 2016), and eastern German länder from 1990 to 2014.
+The database is produced by the Deutsches Institut für Wirtschaftsforschung (DIW), Berlin.
 Variables include household composition, employment, occupations, earnings, health and satisfaction indicators.

-DIW Berlin provides detailed information about G-SOEP methodology and variables in German and English.
+DIW Berlin provides detailed information about German SOEP methodology and variables in German and English.

-Updates about the survey, international workshops, related literature and funding opportunities are published in the G-SOEP newsletter.
+Updates about the survey, international workshops, related literature and funding opportunities are published in the German SOEP newsletter.

-Research papers based on G-SOEP data are listed on this DIW page.
+Research papers based on the data are listed on this DIW page.

-Current EUI members can access G-SOEP data as follows:
+Current EUI members can access German SOEP data as follows:

 - Complete the online Data Registration Form (selecting 'G-SOEP' in the dropdown menu)